swiftlang/swift-evolution/proposals/NNNN-deadline.md

 `ContinousClock`.
 This ended up being too restrictive so that was relaxed to where a generic clock was used but restricted to a clock with the `Instant.Duration` that is `Swift.Duration`.
-This constraint allows for the composition of expirations and in the cases of differing clocks an aproximation of the expiry is made by using the delta from now as an offset.
+This constraint allows for the composition of expirations and in the cases of differing clocks an approximation of the expiry is made by using the delta from now as an offset.